 Service Learning as an instructional strategy helps to create a social awareness in students that impels them to social action with documented success at every educational level—primary, secondary, and post-secondary.
-For Service Learning to be skillfully integrated into a school program, the educator must engage in curriculum mapping of content and standards.
+For SL to be skillfully integrated into a school program, the educator must engage in curriculum mapping of content and standards.
 It must not be just an activity, something to do.
-Service Learning is a hands-on learning experience that provides benefit both to the provider and to the recipient of the service.
+SL is a hands-on learning experience that provides benefit both to the provider and to the recipient of the service.
 However, the doing is just the first part.
 The learning comes from reflection – from evaluation.
 This is where critical thinking on the part of the student occurs.
-As a result of one or many Service Learning experiences, a student may engage in reassessing their goals, the impact they can have on their community and/or society, and hopefully gain a greater understanding of themselves and the needs that others have.
+As a result of one or many SL experiences, a student may engage in reassessing their goals, the impact they can have on their community and/or society, and hopefully gain a greater understanding of themselves and the needs that others have.

 At My Learning Springboard, we help students and schools to develop and implement Service Learning opportunities in connection with the curriculum.